A full inbox awaits Trump's man in Moscow

 "We would welcome any head of the US embassy in Moscow who will be strongly committed to idea of a dialogue with Moscow," he said.

 Others have been less welcoming.
-Alexey Pushkov, head of the Duma Foreign Relations committee, noted that Huntsman had been Chairman of the Atlantic Council think tank "where tough criticism of Russia has became a norm.
+Outspoken Russian Senator Alexey Pushkov noted that Huntsman had been Chairman of the Atlantic Council think tank, "where tough criticism of Russia has became a norm.
 Definitely not a dove," he tweeted.

 Huntsman will be well aware of a recent predecessor's experience.
 Michael McFaul, who was ambassador between 2012 and 2014, found himself subsequently banned from entering Russia because of what Russian news agencies called his "active participation in the destruction of the bilateral relationship and relentless lobbying in favor of a campaign to pressure Russia," according to Reuters.

-Note: UPDATE: This story has been updated to reflect that Alexey Pushkov is a Russian Senator.